S. Senthilkumar (Dharmapuri politician): Family and education

 He completed his MBBS from Annamalai University, Chidambaram in January 2002.
 Then he completed his MD (RD) from Sri Ramachandra Medical College and Research Institute, Sri Ramachandra University in June 2016.
-His grand father DN Vadivelu Gounder was congress MLA in 1965.
+His grandfather DN Vadivelu Gounder was INC MLA in 1965.

 2019 Lok Sabha

 He contested in 2019 Lok Sabha election from Dharmapuri constituency and won with margin of 70,753 votes more than Pattali Makkal Katchi candidate Anbumani Ramadoss.